Jordanhill School: Modernisation

 An addition in recent decades was the Macmillan Building, a small building behind the school; housing a classroom used for RE and additional sports changing facilities.
 In early 2005 the school acquired the former Laurel Park games hall on Anniesland Road, in partnership with the Glasgow Academy.
-Work on the multi-million modern two-storey "South Campus" was completed in mid 2009.
+Work on the multi-million modern two-storey "South Campus" was completed in mid-2009.
 It accommodates mainly secondary school classes and some upper primary classes.
 The building covers four departments: art, mathematics, modern languages, and social sciences.
 It is connected to the original "North Campus" via a walkway parallel to the sports pitch.
-The sports pitch was upgraded from blaze to artificial grass and a MUGA pitch (Multi-Use Games Area) around the same time; which has now been converted to artificial grass.
+The sports pitch was upgraded from blaze to artificial grass and a multi-use games area (MUGA) pitch around the same time; which has now been converted to artificial grass.

+As of 2023 the houses in this school's catchment zone are the most expensive in consideration of any Scottish school's catchment zone, with the exception of those in East Lothian and Edinburgh.

 Miscellaneous

 The school's Latin motto, beneath its coat of arms is "Ad summa nitor", which translates to "Strive for the highest".

 The school uniform consists of dark trousers for boys (brown shorts were obligatory in the Primary Department until 1977, when the option of 'longs' was ceded to Primary Seven boys) a brown skirt (or pinafore for primary girls) for girls, a white shirt (the option of cream was permitted into the early 1990s) and a brown blazer.
 Girls for a long time were not allowed to wear trousers (despite movements and petitions by student bodies to end girls not being allowed to wear trousers, which had all been controversially blocked by the board of managers and the SMT for several years).
 Female pupils are allowed to choose to wear trousers or skirts as of 2018.

 Blazers are compulsory for all pupils.
-The tie is yellow, brown and green for everyone except the seniors (S5-S6), who wear a brown tie with the school crest.
-S4-S6 pupils achieving excellence in extra-curricular activities (for example representing their country at their chosen sport) are awarded a green Honours tie.
+The tie is yellow, brown and green for everyone except the seniors (S5–S6), who wear a brown tie with the school crest.
+S4–S6 pupils achieving excellence in extra-curricular activities (for example representing their country at their chosen sport) are awarded a green Honours tie.
 Similarly, pupils in S5 and S6 may be awarded Colours and/or dates on their blazer.
 Half-Colours is a gold trim that extends around the cuff and bottom of the blazer, compared to full-Colours which also lines the collar.
 Colours and dates are awarded for excellence and/or achievement in music or sport.
 In academia, pupils who receive 5 As at Higher in S5 are awarded full Colours in S6.

 The school is categorised as non-denominational, however students are required to attend 3 Christian Church services at the end of each term at Jordanhill Parish Church.

 In 2015, the school controversially denied a place to a child with complex additional support needs.
 The school claimed, due to its unique method of funding, it did not have suitable equipment for the child.

-Jordanhill's Senior Management Team (SMT) consists of:
+Jordanhill's Senior Leadership Team (SLT) consists of: